 Sometimes, customers will find the magnet information they need directly from online store and ask us to quote and make sample.
 For example, this German customer wrote in an email:

 Thank you very much for sending the quotation.
-Please tell us the cost to produce 5 pcs pot magnet samples in NdFeB N42 according to standard magnet technical specification attached.
+Please tell us the cost to produce 5 pcs samples of neodymium cup magnets in NdFeB N42 according to standard magnet technical specification attached.

 The customer gave us the most complete information and it was reasonable that our samples should be fine, but we were told that: